iiPythonx/lrcup/README.md

 # LRCUP

 Python CLI and library for interacting with the [LRCLIB.net API](https://lrclib.net/).
+Also includes tools for embedding lyrics, along with general LRC tools.

 ## Installation